 Diet and Nutrition

 According to PetMD, hypoglycemia (low blood sugar) is relatively common in toy breeds like Pomeranians.
-With this in mind, you’ll want to feed a high-quality dog food to ensure your pup is getting the right amount of nutrients to support their overall health.
-Adult and senior Poms should eat at least two, preferably three, times daily to reduce their risk of hypoglycemia.
+With this in mind, you’ll want to feed high-quality dog food to ensure your pup is getting the right amount of nutrients to support their overall health.
+Adult and senior Poms should eat at least two, preferably three, meals daily to reduce their risk of hypoglycemia.
 How much you feed your Pom will depend on several factors, including their age, activity level, and overall health status.

 - Feed small, frequent meals (2-3 times daily) to prevent hypoglycemia.